loglabs/mltrace/docs/source/index.rst

 mltrace documentation
 ===================================

-mltrace_ is an open-source Python tool to track data flow through various components and diagnose failure modes in ML pipelines.
+mltrace_ is a lightweight, open-source Python tool to get "bolt-on" observability in ML pipelines.
 It offers the following:

+- interface to define data and ML tests for components in pipelines
 - coarse-grained lineage and tracing
 - Python API to log versions of data and pipeline components
 - database to store information about component runs